 At first glance, you might think that the choices are pretty generous for no-annual-fee cards, specifically, the cashback and gift card options.

-But if you want to maximize the value of your Chase Ultimate Rewards Points, it is recommended that you explore other redemption methods other than cashback, especially if you also have a premium card.
-I’ll explain this later.
+But if you want to maximize the value of your Chase Ultimate Rewards Points, it is recommended that you explore redemption methods other than cashback, especially if you also have a premium card.

-Unless you have an emergency and are in dire need of cash, exchanging your hard-earned points for cash or gift cards will not generate the best bang for your buck, in my opinion.
+Unless you have an emergency and need cash, exchanging your hard-earned points for cash or gift cards will not generate the best bang for your buck.

 Transfer Chase Ultimate Rewards to Travel Partners Such As British Airways